eferroni/restaurant-search/README.md

 python manage.py migrate
 ```

-_If the requirements are successfully installed, it's time to Setup React
+_If the requirements are successfully installed, it's time to Setup React_

 ## Setup react
-**React require node.js as prerequisite node.js higher 14.16.0 LTS(recommended)**
+**React require node.js as prerequisite.
+Download node.js version 14.16.0 LTS or higher (recommended)**
 Link for [linux](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04).
 Link
 for [windows](https://nodejs.org/en/),  follow official site of node.js

-_Open a new prompt and access the frontend directoy_
+- Open a new prompt and access the frontend directory
 ```
 cd frontend
 ```

-_Run the following command to install react packages_
+- Run the following command to install react packages
 ```
 yarn install
 ```